What is BCP (beta-caryophyllene)?

 Terpenes give various plants their distinctive scents and are thought to have a profound impact on our emotional and physical wellbeing.
 They’ve been around a while too; terpenes have been traced back as far as the 11th century with the introduction of camphor as pain relief.

-There are hundreds of known terpenes, and they have endless uses and benefits.
+There are hundreds of known terpenes.
 They’re commonly used in aromatherapy treatments, cosmetics, cleaning products, perfumes and even food additives.
-So what makes BCP such a remarkable terpene, and why are we focusing on it?
-The answer lies in where it can be found…

 Beta-caryophyllene, or BCP, is abundant in aromatic plants like basil, oregano, black pepper, rosemary, black caraway, and cinnamon.
 It’s also abundant in cannabis.
 In fact, the cannabis plant contains an especially high concentration of BCP which gives it that unmistakable scent.
 BCP is secreted from the same part of the cannabis plant as THC and CBD, but it’s structurally quite different and thus affects the body differently too.